causalNLP/causal-agent/docs/source/theory/index.rst

 ------------

 **Autonomous Agent Decision-Making**
-   The CAIS agent combines Large Language Models with rigorous statistical methods to automatically select appropriate causal inference methods, test assumptions, and interpret results.
+   The Causal Agent agent combines Large Language Models with rigorous statistical methods to automatically select appropriate causal inference methods, test assumptions, and interpret results.
 Understanding this process helps you trust and validate the agent's decisions.

 **Fundamental Problem of Causal Inference**
    We can never observe both potential outcomes for the same unit.
 The agent addresses this limitation by systematically identifying the best available identification strategy for your data.